 Python Package Index

 First, we have to learn about Python packages and repository.
-Python Package Index of PyPI is a repository which stores and serves Python packages.
+Python Package Index of PyPI is a repository that stores and serves Python packages.
 PyPI is created by the Python Software Foundation.
 Currently I provides 196,370 projects with 1,465,722 releases with 371,687 users.

 From PyPI, we can search or browse projects and packages.
-For example, when we search for django we will see the following results.
+For example, when we search for Django we will see the following results.
 We will click to the

 Django 2.2.5 which is the official Django project.